 Jump into those revisions.
 There’s a surprise around every corner.
 And when you finally, finally type “The End” for real—it will be the beginning of something wonderful.

-What are your revision secrets?
-Let us know on the Career Authors Facebook page.
+Do you have your own tricks for how to revise your novel?
+Share them with us on the Career Authors Facebook page.
 Now.
 Get writing.